sampsyo/cs6120/content/blog/2019-12-13-futil-fsm/index.md

 ## Hardest Parts

-1. FuTIL is implemented with [Rust](<https://www.rust-lang.org/>), so we spent some time to get familiar with the language.
+1. Futil is implemented with [Rust](<https://www.rust-lang.org/>), so we spent some time to get familiar with the language.
 2. The design of FSM representation changes multiple times.
 Because the state should be store as pointer and then modified when we add transition and outputs to it.
 Rust will force the user use reference counter, which we did not realize at first.
 Also, even with reference counting, our implementation will result in endless loop when printed out.
 We therefore rely on Hashmap in the end.
-3. FuTIL *read* signals are not common in Verilog coding convention.
-We had two models in our minds, the Verilog valid/response model and our FuTIL valid/read model.
+3. Futil *read* signals are not common in Verilog coding convention.
+We had two models in our minds, the Verilog valid/response model and our Futil valid/read model.
 We messed things up because of the existing of the two models and spent huge amount of time discussing which one should be the most ideal design.

 ## Evaluation
 We evaluated our compiler by simulating the generated Verilog.
-We did this using an open source tool called [verilator](https://www.veripool.org/projects/verilator/wiki/Intro) which turns Verilog into a `C++` object that you can link to, manipulate the inputs, and watch the outputs.
+We generated Futil programs with a simple backend we wrote for the Dahlia compiler.
+The Verilog simulation was donew with an open source tool called [Verilator](https://www.veripool.org/projects/verilator/wiki/Intro) which turns Verilog into a `C++` object that you can link to, manipulate the inputs, and watch the outputs.
 This generates a `.vcd` file that you can view in a wave form viewer like `gtkwave`.
 From here you can explore the values of different wires across time.

-Although we got the core of the compiler working, we weren't able to test very complicated programs because we did not implement memories.
+Although we got the core of the compiler working, we weren't able to test very complicated Dahlia programs because we did not implement memories.
 We also do not correctly generate the logic to multiplex between different inputs to a single component so we were not able to fully take advantage of the parallelism that hardware can provide.
 Despite these problems, we were still able to get some programs working.
 Below is a very simple program that simply checks whether a number is greater than 5.

 ```C
 let a = 10;